Gangster-politician Atiq Ahmad, brother Ashraf buried in UP's Prayagraj | Law-Order

 The graveyard is located in Ahmad's ancestral village and his parents were also laid to rest there.

-Asad was the third of the five sons of Ahmad, a former Samajwadi Party (SP) MP, and was absconding since Umesh Pal's killing on February 24.
+Asad was the third of the five sons of Ahmad and was absconding since Umesh Pal's killing on February 24.

 Hours after Asad was interred, Ahmad (60) and Ashraf, who were in handcuffs, were shot dead at point-blank range by three men posing as journalists when they were answering reporters' queries while being escorted by police personnel to a medical college here for a checkup.